iulianraduat/find-unused-exports/README.md

 Automatically find all exports in typescript and javascript files which are not imported in other files.

+## Sponsorship

+Please consider sponsoring me through [Patreon](https://www.patreon.com/iulian_radu_at) so I can continue to have time to improve and create more useful tools for you.

+[10€/month](https://www.patreon.com/iulian_radu_at) is a small amount that can allow me to continue to help you all.

 ## Features

 - Automatically find all exports and imports in .ts and .tsx files